Pension Assets and Contributions

 Supplementary pension schemes are usually funded.
 For example, the extensive pension assets of Denmark and the Netherlands are a result of comprehensive, fully funded supplementary pensions.
 The French mandatory supplementary pensions AGIRC and ARRCO form an exception in that they are based on the PAYG principle.

 In the following comparative graph, the size of pension assets in different countries is presented relative to the country’s GDP.
-The statistics are from 2018 and cover both statutory (pillar 1) and labour market based supplementary pensions (pillar 2), but not individual pension policies.
+The statistics are from 2020 and cover both statutory (pillar I) and labour market based supplementary pensions (pillar II), but not individual pension policies.
 As a rule, the comparisons are based on the data of OECD’s Global Pension Statistics which, for many countries, has been supplemented with national statistics.

 For example, the figure for Norway includes not only vocational supplementary funds but also the data of the Government Pension Fund which are missing from OECD’s statistics.
 The extensive oil assets of Norway make the country a special case.
 The pension fund is largely based on the oil.
 Despite its name, the Government Pension Fund is not intended to cover pension expenditure only.
 Part of its return is used to balance the state budget.